raquo/Waypoint/README.md

 Each of the above results in a `Route[Page, Args]` with the precise types.
 You can ask these routes to parse `argsFromPage`, get `relativeUrlForPage`, `pageForAbsoluteUrl`, or `pageForRelativeUrl`.
 But normally you would build a Router like we did in [Rendering Views](#rendering-views), passing it a list of all the routes you created.

 Then you can change the document URL with `router.pushState(newPage)` and `router.replaceState(newPage)`, as well as get URLs for pages with `router.absoluteUrlForPage` and `router.relativeUrlForPage` (e.g. if you want to put that URL in a href attribute).
-You can even ask the router what Page, if any, matches a given url with `router.pageForAbsoluteUrl` or `router.pageForRelativeUrl`, or react to URL changes by listening to `router.$currentPage` signal (it's a StrictSignal so its current value is always available at `router.$currentPage.now()`).
+You can even ask the router what Page, if any, matches a given url with `router.pageForAbsoluteUrl` or `router.pageForRelativeUrl`, or react to URL changes by listening to `router.currentPageSignal` (it's a StrictSignal so its current value is always available at `router.currentPageSignal.now()`).